astorfi/LLMetaLab/contribution_guide.md

    - Have you provided meaningful commit messages?
    - Have you checked for typos, grammar issues, and code formatting?
    - Have you linked any related issues?
-   - **Docker and Compatibility Check**: Verify that your Docker setup runs successfully, and confirm compatibility with existing code.

 ## ✅ **Contribution Guidelines**
 - **Follow the Folder Structure**: LLMetaLab follows a structured folder layout (see the README for full details).
 Ensure any new content is placed in the correct folder.
 - **Documentation and Comments**: Document your changes wherever necessary.
 Your contributions should be understandable to other readers and contributors.
 - **Code Style**: Follow PEP8 guidelines for Python.
 Maintain clean, readable, and reusable code.
 Use comments to explain non-obvious code logic.
-- **Testing New Code**: Every code addition must be tested in an isolated Docker container to verify functionality.
 - **Respect Diversity**: We believe in maintaining a healthy and inclusive community.
 Be respectful when providing feedback and always assume good intentions.

 ## 🙌 **First-Time Contributors Welcome!**